Skip to main content

 1. Navigate to the decision's instance page

-2. Open the Related model elements tab
+2. Open the Loop tab

-3. Click on the Add Model Element button
+3. Click on the Add model element button

-4. Select the model elements you want to connect to the decision
+4. Select the model element(s) you want to connect to the decision